ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/post-1.md

 ### Searching

-GitHub Search used to be [notoriously unpleasant](https://github.blog/2021-12-15-a-brief-history-of-code-search-at-github/).
-However GitHub released a new [code search engine and code browsing](https://github.blog/changelog/2022-11-09-introducing-an-all-new-code-search-and-code-browsing-experience/) in November 2022 which allows you to find relevant results with incredible speed.
-Having all your artefacts in one place means you can easily search across code, documentation, comments and presentations for relevant information.
+Gathering all your code, tickets, documentation, and presentations in one place makes it super easy to search through everything, *if you can find it*.
+GitHub Search was once infamous for its [unpleasantness](https://github.blog/2021-12-15-a-brief-history-of-code-search-at-github/), discouraging any usage beyond code management.
+At long last GitHub rolled out a new [code search engine and browser](https://github.blog/changelog/2022-11-09-introducing-an-all-new-code-search-and-code-browsing-experience/) in November 2022, enabling users to find relevant results with incredible speed and turning GitHub into a viable developer hub.

 ### Interoperability

-By using GitHub services, you can more easily link and automate across your various project artefacts.
-This makes it easier to track, review and deploy changes as well as collaborate with your team and users.
+Using GitHub tools exclusively makes it easier to link and automate across your project artefacts.
+Hence it makes it easier to track, review and deploy changes as well as collaborate with your team and users.

 ### Cost

-This could be a consideration if your company decides to ditch other tools such as JIRA and Atlassian wholesale.
+This could be a consideration if your company decides to ditch now-redundant tools such as JIRA and Atlassian.

 # Project Management